The Immediate Consequences of Federal Pretrial Detention

-This paper presents evidence of the effects of pretrial detention status on criminal case outcomes in federal criminal cases.
+This paper examines the effects of pretrial detention on case outcomes in federal criminal cases.
 Unlike cash-bail regimes that are prevalent in state courts, federal courts rarely use money bail as a condition of pretrial release.
 Nonetheless, this paper documents significant effects of pretrial detention for federal criminal defendants.
-Using data spanning 71 federal district courts, I find that pretrial release reduces a defendant’s sentence length by around 67 percent and increases the probability that a defendant will receive a sentence below the recommended sentencing range.
-Pretrial release also reduces the probability that a defendant will receive at least the mandatory minimum sentence—when one is charged—but does not affect the probability that the defendant will face a mandatory minimum sentence.
-To address the identification problem inherent in using pretrial detention status as an explanatory variable, I exploit variation in magistrate judges’ propensities to release defendants pending trial.
-This setting allows magistrate judge leniency to serve as an instrumental variable for pretrial release.
-This paper also presents suggestive evidence that pretrial release affects case outcomes through two channels: first, by giving defendants the opportunity to present mitigating evidence at sentencing and, second, by making it easier for defendants to earn a sentencing reduction by providing assistance to the government.
+Using data spanning 71 federal district courts, I present evidence that pretrial release reduces a defendant’s sentence increases the probability that they will receive a sentence below the recommended sentencing range.
+Pretrial release also appears to lessen the probability that a defendant will receive a mandatory minimum sentence when one is charged, but does not seem to affect the probability of facing a mandatory minimum.
+To address the identification problem inherent in using pretrial detention status as an explanatory variable, I exploit variation in magistrate judges’ propensities to release defendants pending trial, which allows magistrate judge leniency to serve as an instrumental variable for pretrial release.
+The paper also provides evidence that pretrial release affects case outcomes through two channels: first, by giving defendants the opportunity to present mitigating evidence at sentencing and second, by making it easier for defendants to earn a sentencing reduction by providing assistance to the government.

 Keywords: detention, bail, bond, pretrial, incarceration, sentencing, instrumental variable